tlisonbee/cerberus/docs/administration-guide/creating-an-environment.md

     cerberus --debug -f /path/to/test.yaml publish-lambda --lambda-name WAF

-In the above command, `WAF` is a String enum name.
+In the above command, `WAF` is a String Enum name.

 ## Create Gateway Cluster